Mulching with Wood/Bark Chips, Grass Clippings, and Rock

 - Gives a finished look, improving aesthetic quality

-It is a common practice to add mulching materials above grade level.
-Without a defined edge, the mulch may readily spread off the bed onto lawns or sidewalks, creating a mowing or trip hazard.
+It is a common practice to add mulch above grade level.
+Without a defined edge, the mulch can spread off the bed onto lawns or sidewalks, creating a mowing or trip hazard.
 [Figure 1]

 Figure 1.
 Mulch added above grade spills out onto the lawn or sidewalk.